treefrogframework/treefrog-framework/docs/en/user-guide/tutorial/index.md

  QSqlDatabase: QMYSQL driver not loaded
 ```

-If you receive this message, download the SQL database driver from the [download page](http://www.treefrogframework.org/download){:target="_blank"}, and install it.
+If you receive this message, the Qt SQL driver may not be installed.
+Install the driver for the RDBM.

 You can check which SQL drivers are installed with the following command;